GenomicSEM/GenomicSEM/README.md

 # GenomicSEM
 **TO DO**
-- Unify use of sanity checks across all user-accesible functions
+- Unify use of sanity checks across all user-accessible functions

 **Changes for users**
-- Functions where sanity checks were added will now produce an error when provided wrong input before proceeding to the analyses.
+- Functions where sanity checks have been added will now produce an error when provided wrong input before proceeding to the analyses.
   This prevents later termination as a result of incorrect input.
 - The input to the `files` argument for `munge()` and `sumstats()` is changed to a vector, where previously both a list or vector were accepted.
-  For now if a list is passed it is automatically changed to a vector and a deprecationwarning is printed, as this functionality will be removed in a future version. *pending approval*
+  For now if a list is passed it is automatically changed to a vector and a deprecationwarning is printed, as this functionality will be removed in a future version.
-- Parallel for Windows enabled for `userGWAS()`
+- Parallel on Windows enabled for `userGWAS()`
+- Parallel on Windows enabled for `commonfactorGWAS()`
-- Parallel for Windows enabled for `sumstats()`
+- Parallel on Windows enabled for `sumstats()`
-- Added parallel functionality to `munge()` (use of `parallel` and `cores` arguments identical to other functions)
+- Added parallel functionality for all OSes to `munge()` (use of `parallel` and `cores` arguments identical to other functions)

+**Code Update 13.12.2021**
+- Fixed issue caused by typo in `.sumstats_main()`
+- Changed warning for missing SE column in `sumstats()` to early breaking error as it would cause rest of the code to fail.
+- Fixed issue caused by typo in `commonfactorGWAS()`
+- Created commonfactorGWAS_main.R
+- Moved main body of analysis code of `commonfactorGWAS()` to `.commonfactorGWAS_main()` in line with other functions
+- Moved stopCluster in commonfactorGWAS to `on.exit` straight after creation to ensure cluster closes when the script terminates early for whatever reason.
+- Enabled parallel for Windows for `commonfactorGWAS()` using PSOCK cluster, same as `userGWAS`.
+- Global change: Moving from `if (X == TRUE)` and `if (X == FALSE)` to `if (X)` and `if (!X)` for readability.

 **Code Update 10.12.2021**
 - Fixed `files2 not found` issue in sumstats